nishant7372/Basic_Data_Structures/src/LinkedList/SinglyLinkedList/README.md

 2. Maximum Element
 3. Minimum Element
 4. Sum of All Elements
-5. Product of All Eleemnts
+5. Product of All Elements